Phactum/taxiride-blueprint/spi/README.md

 }
 ```

-This JPA-entity stores all values used by one particular business process instance.
-This entity might be split up into a couple of entities (many-to-many, one-to-many, many-to-one relations and embedded objects) but the root of that tree is the record connected to the workflow.
+This data has a 1:1 relationship to a particular workflow (a running instance of a process).
+This Blueprint uses a dedicated JPA entity per workflow for storing those values.
+This entity might be split up into a couple of sub-entities (many-to-many, one-to-many, many-to-one relations and embedded objects) but the root of that entity-tree is the record connected to the workflow.
+In terms of DDD this entire tree is called *an aggregate*.

-Instead of using process-variables the entity's properties can be used in the process e.g. for conditional sequence-flows:
+#### Process variables

+If you are familiar with any BPMS then you might know about process-variables you can use to store information the workflow needs to fulfill decisions like at sequence-flow conditions.
+This Blueprint does not use process-variables but makes the BPMS [use the domain-aggregate instead](#wire-up-an-expression):

 ![Camunda Modeller](./readme/expression_propertiespanel.png)